cbdso/aws-serverless-security-workshop/docs/04-ssl-in-transit/README.md

 aws cloudformation package --output-template-file packaged.yaml --template-file template.yaml --s3-bucket $BUCKET --s3-prefix securityworkshop --region $REGION &&  aws cloudformation deploy --template-file packaged.yaml --stack-name $STUDENT-CustomizeUnicorns --region $REGION --capabilities CAPABILITY_IAM --parameter-overrides InitResourceStack=$STUDENT
 ```

 Once this is done, you should be able to connect to the database using SSL.

-## Ensure SSL - Optional step (CONSIDER REMOVE???
-STACK DOES NOT INCLUDE encrypted_user account)

-First, establish a mysql connection with the admin account:
+Test out a few API endpoints again in browser or with Postman.
+They should now work.

+## Connecting with SSL in the Console

+Take note that if you need establish a mysql connection via console, it will also now require encryption in transit.
+Try it out and make sure you can connect successfully.

 ```mysql -h <YOUR-AURORA-PRIMARY-INSTANCE-ENDPOINT> -u admin -p unicorn_customization```